-The report at this stage is not normally made public and is shared only with Southwark Council, the applicant and design team, and any other stakeholders that Southwark officers have involved in the project.
+The report at this stage is not normally made public and is shared only with Southwark Council, the applicant and design team, and any other stakeholders present at the meeting.

 Once planning applications are submitted, the report may provide guidance to Southwark officers in reviewing the planning application with regard to community views.